 The reason is that companies need to operate differently as they grow.
 Companies that don’t adapt how they operate will tend to grow to the limits of that way of operating.

 Owners, presidents and CEOs who have had success getting to a certain point often tend to repeat what they know, thinking “well, it got us here.”
-But as the title of a book by coaching master Marshall Goldsmith goes, “what got you here won’t get you there”.
+But, as the title of a book by Marshall Goldsmith goes, “what got us here won’t get us there”.

 Hitting the ceiling, valleys of death

 Any company within one stage will usually hit a ceiling if they keep doing things the same way they always have.